 In the coming years, the Asia-Pacific (APAC) region is expected to display the fastest growth in the consumption of 3D printing materials.
 This can be credited to the favorable government policies, expansive industrial base, and hefty investments in research and development (R&D).
 Among APAC nations, China is the most-significant contributor to the sector, as it has the world’s highest manufacturing output.

-The major trend being witnessed in the 3D printing materials market is the adoption of 3D printing in the education sector, to help students think conceptually and turn their ideas into the physical form.
-It is allowing students to design basic 3D shapes, on tablets, and explore new ideas.
-At the university level, 3D printing is improving the quality of education, particularly in science, technology, engineering, and mathematics (STEM).
-The 3D printing technology is helping in learning difficult concepts, as students can use a combination of 3D models to understand different processes, principles, and theories.
+The increasing adoption of additive manufacturing in the education sector has become a prominent trend in the 3D printing materials industry.
+This technology helps students think conceptually and transform their ideas into the physical form, by enabling them to design 3D shapes on tablets.
+3D printing also helps in improving the quality of education, primarily in science, technology, engineering, and mathematics (STEM).
+Moreover, this technology helps students in learning difficult concepts, by enabling the usage of a combination of 3D models to understand various theories, principles, and processes.

-Polymers are the most common type of materials used for 3D printing; however, new materials are coming into the market, such as paper and organic tissues, which are providing new opportunities to the 3D printing materials market players.
-The development of new materials will allow manufacturers to explore new products and encourage product development for other sectors such as electronics.
+Polymers are the most-common materials used for 3D printing.
+However, in recent years, paper and organic tissues have emerged, which are providing lucrative opportunities to the market players.
+The development of new materials will enable manufacturers to explore and develop new products in numerous industries, such as electronics.